-This is the only occurrence of the term 'Zion' in Revelation, although previously it was alluded to 'silently' as the former 'spiritual' name of Jerusalem, replaced by 'Sodom and Egypt' at the death of the two witnesses and the start of the Beast's 42-month reign (Rev 11,8).
-As we observed above, the spiritual renaming of Jerusalem in those days represents a moral collapse that will bring about the exodus of God's people from the city, and a complete dissociation of Zion from Jerusalem.
-In this context, the present passage appears to describe the new whereabouts of Zion.
+Egypt' at the death of the two witnesses and the start of the beast's 42-month reign (Rev 11,8).
+As we observed above, the spiritual renaming of Jerusalem in those days represents a moral collapse that will bring about the 'exodus' of God's people from the city, and a complete dissociation of Zion from Jerusalem.
+The present passage appears to describe the new whereabouts of Zion.
 No longer associated with historical city of Jerusalem, the text now describes Zion as an assembly of 144,000 faithful and pure men on a mountain somewhere, in the presence of Christ the Lamb.